andrewl94/PhotoBox/README.md

   <img alt="Slideshow screen capture" src="https://github.com/alexisgauvrit/PhotoBox/blob/Version-2.0-NodeJS/Dist/images/Features/addComment.png">
 </p>

 On this page, you can send a comment.
-You have to write your username ("pseudo") and your message.
-To send it click on "Envoyer le commentaire" (send the comment).
+You have to write your username and your message.
+To send it click on "send the comment".

 ### :lock: Admin Page